italiancode/framp-backend/README.md

 ## Overview

 FRAMP (short for Ramp Finance) is a Solana-based platform that simplifies how users interact with crypto and fiat.
-We provide seamless on/off ramping services that bridge the gap between digital assets and real-world needs.
+We offer seamless on/off-ramping services that bridge the gap between digital assets and real-world needs.

-With FRAMP, anyone can instantly convert crypto to cash (or vice versa), pay utility bills straight from their wallet, and automatically save a portion of each transaction.
-We’re building the financial bridge between Web3 and everyday life, with a focus on speed, accessibility, and real-world utility.
+With FRAMP, users can instantly convert crypto to cash (and vice versa), pay utility bills directly from their wallet, and automatically save a portion of every transaction.
+Our mission is to build the financial bridge between Web3 and everyday life — prioritizing speed, accessibility, and practical utility.

 ### Key Features